chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 TResult? q = x.Select(selector);
 TResult? q = from v in x select selector(v);
 ```
-For instance, to take the square of the a nullable integer:
+For instance, to take the square of a nullable integer:
 ```csharp
 short? x = 1;
 int? q = from i in x select i * i;